noorulain276775/Smart-Academy/README.md

-# Smart Academy – Django ORM Optimization Playground
+# Smart Academy – Django ORM Complex Queries Optimization Playground

 Smart Academy is a lightweight Django project built to simulate an educational platform with a focus on **query optimization** using Django ORM.
 It serves as a practice ground to write clean, efficient, and scalable database queries.